 - Him to always want to talk to me.
 This just isn’t the case.
-We’re both very busy; him even more so than me.
+We’re both extremely busy; him even more so than me.

 - Continual compliments, mostly about how beautiful I am.
 He does compliment me often, just not often enough for my insecurities.

-It was eye-opening to see my expectations spelled out so baldly on paper.
+It was eye-opening to see my expectations spelled out so boldly on paper.
 As I looked at them, I realized how much culture had informed my expectations rather than God’s Word.

 I wiped my hand over my eyes, picked up my pencil, and continued with a second list, based on things that are truly good.
 A few things I didn’t expect that I do experience in dating: